 Rock & Brews:

-One of the newest restaurants in Buena Park and one of the coolest!
+One of the newest restaurants, and one of our favorite new things to do in Buena Park, Rock and Brews is also one of the coolest!
 A magical combination of Rock & Roll, craft beer, great food and family fun, Rock & Brews is guaranteed to make everyone in your group happy.
 This is a great pick if dining out with kids, because not only is the atmosphere exciting and stimulating, but there is an awesome outdoor play area!
 Parents can dine al fresco, sip on some cold brewskies, and maybe play a few rounds of corn-hole, while the kids enjoy yummy choices on the kids’ menu and burn energy in the play house.
 Win-Win.

 Tana Ethiopian Restaurant & Marketplace: